emericg/SmartServoFramework/README.md

 ## SmartServoGui

+> SmartServoGui has its own README in the `gui/` directory, where you can learn more about its features!

 SmartServoGui is a fully featured Qt GUI application that helps you discover devices on available serial links, get an overview of all of their registers, and easily tweak their settings!

-> SmartServoGui has its own README in the `gui/` directory, where you can learn more about its features!
+Like the framework, it is fully multi-platform.

 ### Quick installation